att-innovate/netQuil/docs/demos/advanced-usage.rst

 =========================================================

 In this demo we will be reviewing netQuil's advanced features that make it a powerful and extensible platform for quantum networking simulation.
-Lets start with built-in custom devices.
+Lets start with its built-in and custom devices.

 Built-in and Custom Devices